NathanielPhilbrick/funScripts/README.md

 # funScripts
-Messing around
+Messing around and getting used to git!

 1: Reverse shell written in python for circuitPython picoducky
+Requires:

-Requires: ...python v? (on both client and server machine)
+- ...python v? (on both client and server machine)

+- raspberry pi pico with the picoducky project installed (https://github.com/dbisu/pico-ducky)

   Steps: